GoogleCloudPlatform/dataflux-pytorch/README.md

 *Note: Within each experiment, all training parameters such as batch size and parallelism are consistent.
 The team is working on publishing a detailed analysis soon.*

 ### Checkpointing
-Checkpoint benchmarks were taken on single node setups with 48vCPU, 192 GB RAM, 512 GB SSD co-located with a storage bucket in the `us-west` region.
+Checkpoint benchmarks were taken on a single GCE `n2d-standard-48` node co-located with a storage bucket in the `us-west1` region.
 These results were the average of 10 runs.
 Checkpoints were tested on [PyTorch Lightning's Transformer demo model](https://github.com/Lightning-AI/pytorch-lightning/blob/master/src/lightning/pytorch/demos/transformer.py) ranging in size from 19.8M to 6.5B parameters (~76MB to ~24GB checkpoints).
 Checkpoints used PyTorch Lightning's default checkpoint format where a single checkpoint file is produced.

 ## Checkpoint Save